 We establish director compensation based on a comparison with other companies in the mining industry and consider the duties and responsibilities of our directors, both at a Board level and the committee level.
 The N&G Committee reviews our director compensation and related comparative information of our peer group from time to time and will recommend to the Board any changes that it considers appropriate.
-Please see the more detailed discussion under the headings "Director Compensation" on page 26 and "Executive Compensation" beginning on page 28 of this Circular.
+Please see the more detailed discussion under the headings "Director Compensation" and "Executive Compensation" on pages 28 and 30 of this Circular.